JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-upgrade-app.md

     }
     ```

-    The `suspend` modifier in the `greeting()` function is necessary because it now contains a call of the suspend function
+    The `suspend` modifier in the `greeting()` function is necessary because it now contains a call to `get()`.
+It's a
-    `get()`, which has an asynchronous operation to retrieve data over the internet and can only be called from within a
+    a suspend function that has an asynchronous operation to retrieve data over the internet and can only be called from
-    coroutine or another suspend function.
+    within a coroutine or another suspend function.
 The network request will be executed in the HTTP client's thread pool.

 ### Add internet access permission